Become A Marketing Leader

 Other alumni who are now successful business owners got their start in E3, a yearlong immersion program for students who minor in Entrepreneurial Studies.
 After developing a comprehensive business plan, you’ll compete for start-up funds at the annual E3 Exposition—and the chance to get your business off the ground.

-Whether your interests are in strategic marketing, marketing communication, or entrepreneurship, Emerson’s Department of Marketing Communication offers you a curriculum uniquely designed to prepare you as a future marketing leader.
+Whether your interests are in strategic marketing, marketing communications, or entrepreneurship, Emerson’s Department of Marketing Communication offers you a curriculum uniquely designed to prepare you as a future marketing leader.

 Marketing Comm.
 Department news